 If you are planning to drive your own car from an EU country to Ibiza, you will be able to keep it on the island with its original number plates for one year.
 If you don’t return the car to its country of origin at that point you will need to obtain new Spanish number plates.
 Different rules apply to cars from countries outside the EU, so you would be best advised to check the regulations applicable to your own country independently.
-You are also allowed to drive on your own country’s EU driving license for one year after arrival in Spain, however after that you will need to change it to a Spanish driving licence.
+You are also allowed to drive on your own country’s EU driving license for one year after arrival in Spain, however, after that, you will need to change it to a Spanish driving license.
 This requires a medical test and a visit to the local Trafico (Traffic Office) to arrange the required paperwork.

 If you are buying a Spanish car here in Ibiza, be aware that the ITV (the Spanish version of an MOT) lasts for two years for newer cars and is required once a year for older cars.
-ITV tests are carried out at specific centres and you can normally arrange for your regular mechanic to take the car to pass the test on your behalf, at a price…
+ITV tests are carried out at specific centers and you can normally arrange for your regular mechanic to take the car to pass the test on your behalf, at a price…

 If you receive a UK state pension you are still entitled to receive it in Ibiza, here’s a link with more information about how to claim it: https://www.gov.uk/state-pension-if-you-retire-abroad/how-to-claim